 Both women told people at the exact time when it happened.

-Haven't heard one I believer.
+Haven't heard one I believe her.

-Christopher Steele, for a long time was paid for by the FBI, being paid by the FBI and by the DNC and by Russian oligarchs, and being paid by Hillary Clinton.
+Christopher Steele, for a long time, was paid for by the FBI, being paid by the FBI and by the DNC and by Russian oligarchs and being paid by Hillary Clinton.

-Good gig, I guess if you can get it.
+Good gig, I guess, if you can get it.

 But John Solomon broke the story that in October 2016, about 10 days before they ever signed the first FISA application, that would be James Comey, Super Patriot, Mr. Integrity.

-Anyway, that it was revealed that Steele met with State Department officials, which is a breach of protocol for an informant.
+Anyway, that it was revealed that Steele met with State Department officials, which is a breach of protocol for an informant if it was unauthorized, was sent to an FBI counterintelligence supervisor.

-Anyway, multiple sources confirming we now know that the recipient of the State Department email was special agent Stephen Laycock, the FBI's section chief for Eurasia counterintelligence.
+Anyway, multiple sources confirming we now know that the recipient of the State Department email was Special Agent Stephen Laycock, the FBI's section chief for Eurasia counterintelligence.

 And now also, by the way, one of the Bureau's top executives as the assistant director for the intelligence for intelligence under Chris Ray.